Tom Holford

 Thomas Holford (22 February 1878 – 6 April 1964) was an English footballer who played for Stoke, Manchester City, Port Vale and the England national team.
 His primary position was wing-half.
 Still, he played in many different positions throughout his career.
 He later managed Port Vale on two separate occasions, serving throughout World War I, before three years from 1932 to 1935.
 He also served the club for many years as a trainer and a scout.
 In 1924, he turned out for the Vale at 46 years and 68 days, making him one of the oldest players in the English Football League.

 Early and personal life

 Thomas Holford was born on 22 February 1878 in Hanley.
 He was the fifth of six children to Thomas Henry and Anna Davis (née Edwards), a potter's manager and potter's sponger respectively.
 He worked in the pottery industry from at least 1891 to 1921.
 He married Sarah Jane Platt in 1903, and the couple had two daughters, Lily and Annie.
+Holford was a cousin of fellow footballer Wilf Kirkham.